Sharma-Mayank15/IntelliTraffic-Adaptive-Traffic-Signal-Control-using-Deep-Reinforcement-Learning/README.md

 # Deep Q-Learning Based Traffic Signal Control System

-This project implements a Deep Q-Learning (DQN) agent to control traffic lights in a simulated environment using **SUMO** (Simulation of Urban MObility).
+This project implements a Deep Q-Learning (DQN) agent to control traffic lights in a simulated environment using **SUMO** (Simulation of Urban Mobility).
 The goal is to optimize traffic flow by learning efficient traffic light control policies.

 ---